 Fun stuff for the Cowpokes

-This makes the list because if you're visiting with children in tow, the Fort Worth Museum of Science and History is a must-visit.
-Their shop has all of your usual western flair and Fort Worth-themed items of shirts, mugs and more, but it also has some very cool items highlighting their exhibits.
+If you're visiting with children in tow, the Fort Worth Museum of Science and History is a must-visit.
+The Museum shop has all of your usual western flair and Fort Worth-themed items of shirts, mugs and more, but it also has some very cool items highlighting their exhibits.
 And it most certainly has the coolest treats around with planet suckers and astronaut ice cream!
 (FYI it travels well.)
 Visit shop.

-Take a walk back in time as you enter The Longhorn General Store in one of the old buildings of the Stockyards district.
-You can find everything from kitschy Texas-themed aprons and cookbooks to your child’s new favorite toy, cowboy hat and candies.
+Take a walk back in time as you enter The Longhorn General Store housed in one of the oldest buildings in the Stockyards district.
+You can find everything from kitschy Texas-themed aprons and cookbooks to your child’s new favorite toy, cowboy hats and candies.
 Visit shop.

-Head over to the very cool, up-and-coming Near Southside neighborhood to shop at Space Cowboy.
+Head over to the trendy Near Southside neighborhood to shop at Space Cowboy.
 This quaint shop puts a fun spin on Fort Worth's western culture while also embracing our renowned art scene.
 They sell items of home decor and I love their western prints and postcards.
 Visit shop.

 At the National Cowgirl Museum and Hall of Fame statement pieces abound.
 From beautiful silk scarfs to bold turquoise rings and cuffs, it's the perfect shop to buy that special, one-of-a-kind gift.
 You can also pick up books, posters and adorable onesies for the tiniest cowgirl in your life.